UPDATE: Judge declares mistrial in Jessica Chambers case.

 BATESVILLE, MS — The last thing the jury heard before entering into deliberations Sunday was a possible timeline for the night Jessica Chambers was murdered.
 The jury has now deliberated for approximately six hours, and continues that process Monday morning.

-While prosecutors argued defendant Quinton Tellis, a 29-year-old facing murder charges in Louisiana as well as Mississippi, should be found guilty in part because of the events of her last day of life, defense attorneys said investigators failed to make the pieces of the puzzle fit, leaving out key details from that last night.
-Quinton Tellis has pleaded not guilty.
+While prosecutors argued that the evidence points to Quinton Tellis, 29, as Jessica's murderer, defense attorneys said investigators failed to make the pieces of the puzzle fit, leaving out key details.
+Quinton Tellis has pleaded not guilty of the murder of Chambers.

-Chambers and Tellis continue to exchange text messages.
+Chambers and Tellis continued to exchange text messages.

 Prosecutors say this was the fourth time that week Tellis had asked to have sex with Chambers, and she’d turned him down each time.

 According to testimony from Chambers’ mother, Lisa Daugherty, Chambers took a nap that afternoon, and her phone goes inactive.
-She is woken up by a call from Tellis, and at 5:30 p.m.
-Tellis calls her to have her pick him up, according to Tellis’ own 2016 testimony and phone records.
-They go get food, then return to Tellis’ house, where Tellis said they were smoking weed.
+She is woken up by a call from Tellis and by 5:00 or 5:15 p.m., Chambers left home.
+At 5:30 p.m.
+Tellis calls her to have her pick him up, according to Tellis’ own 2016 statement to police and phone records.
+They went to get food, then returned to Tellis’ house, where Tellis said they were smoking weed.

 Though Tellis’ statements to police changed over the course of questioning, here, Tellis’ statements and prosecutors’ assertions differ.
 Prosecutors say Tellis lied about when and if he and Chambers had sex.
 State’s attorney John Champion said the state believes they never had sex at all, but rather that it was at this time Tellis may have tried to have sex with her, reclining the passenger seat, but instead, “Something happened inside that car to where he rendered her unconscious.”

-At 7:10 p.m., cameras capture a car leaving Tellis’ driveway.
+At 7:10 p.m., cameras captured a car leaving Tellis’ driveway.
 Tellis said in previous interviews that car is a family member leaving.
-Prosecutors say it is Tellis and Chambers.
-At 7:50 p.m., a car pulls into Tellis’ driveway, parking near the shed where Tellis told police he kept a 5-gallon tank of gasoline.
-The car stays for just over a minute before pulling out of the driveway again.
+Prosecutors say it was Tellis and Chambers.
+At 7:50 p.m., video from a store across the street shows what appears to be headlights pulling into the Tellis family driveway and staying there for 90 seconds.
+Near the driveway was a shed where Tellis told police he kept a 5-gallon gas can.

-Around 8:00 pm., reports of a car on fire start coming in.
-First responders head to the scene, where they discover Chambers covered in second and third degree burns nearly everywhere on her body.
-Multiple responders say they heard her say “Eric” when asked who did this to her.
-Chambers is taken to a nearby church, where she is then airlifted to a hospital in Memphis.
+At 8:07 p.m., a passerby called in a report of a car on fire.
+First responders headed to the scene, where they discovered Chambers covered in second and third degree burns pver 93% of her body.
+Multiple responders said they heard her say “Eric” when asked who did this to her.
+Chambers was taken to a nearby church parking lot, where she was then airlifted to a hospital in Memphis.